 You can imagine the central angle being at the tip of a pizza slice in a large circular pizza.

-How to find radius with arc length and central angle?
+How do I find radius with arc length and central angle?